vparihar01/personal_guides/ruby_validators_examples.md

   validates :title, :presence => true, :title => true end
 ```
+The TitleValidator class inherits from ActiveModel::EachValidator.
+We have to define one method in the class, validate_each, that takes three parameters called object, attribute and value.
+The method then checks that the value include in array i.e ['Mr.', 'Mrs.', 'Dr.'] and if not it will add the attribute to the objects errors.

 You might have noticed that in the second example, the TitleValidator is “magically” invoked upon the :title => true option in the validates :title statement.
 This is another really cool feature that ActiveModel::Validator introduces – all the options passed to validates method stripped of reserved keys (:if, :unless, :on, :allow_blank, :allow_nil) and the remaining keys are resolved to class names with a const_get("#{key.to_s.camelize}Validator") call.